Aripiprazole: History

-Otsuka's U.S. patent on aripiprazole expired on 20 October 2014, but due to a pediatric extension, a generic did not become available until 20 April 2015.
+Otsuka's US patent on aripiprazole expired on 20 October 2014, but due to a pediatric extension, a generic did not become available until 20 April 2015.
 Barr Laboratories (now Teva Pharmaceuticals) initiated a patent challenge under the Hatch-Waxman Act in March 2007.
 On 15 November 2010, this challenge was rejected by the U.S. District Court in New Jersey.

 Otsuka's European patent EP0367141 which would have expired on 26 October 2009, was extended by a Supplementary Protection Certificate (SPC) to 26 October 2014., The UK Intellectual Property Office decided on 4 March 2015 that the SPC could not be further extended by six months under Regulation (EC) No 1901/2006.
 Even if the decision is successfully appealed, protection in Europe will not extend beyond 26 April 2015.

 From April 2013 to March 2014, sales of Abilify amounted to almost $6.9 billion.

 In April 2015, the FDA announced the first generic versions.
 In October 2015, aripiprazole lauroxil, a prodrug of aripiprazole that is administered via intramuscular injection once every four to six weeks for the treatment of schizophrenia, was approved by the FDA.

-In 2016, BMS settled cases with 42 U.S. states that had charged BMS with off-label marketing to older people with dementia; BMS agreed to pay $19.5 million.
+In 2016, BMS settled cases with 42 US states that had charged BMS with off-label marketing to older people with dementia; BMS agreed to pay $19.5 million.

-In November 2017, the FDA approved Abilify MyCite, a digital pill containing a sensor intended to record when its consumer takes their medication.
+In November 2017, the FDA approved Abilify Mycite, a digital pill containing a sensor intended to record when its consumer takes their medication.

+A long-acting injectable version of aripiprazole was approved by the FDA for the treatment of bipolar disorder 1 and schizophrenia in April 2023.

+In 2024, the European Commission approved the 2 month long-acting injectable formulation of aripiprazole for the maintenance treatment of schizophrenia.
+This came after the 1 month long-acting injectable formulation lost drug exclusivity status in the US and Europe (the market is now open to generics).